-The Complainant provided the Board with a post facto independent appraisal prepared by Emanuel Cohen of Elford Appraisal & Consulting Services Ltd. for the property owner.
-The Board noted that the appraiser indicated that the use of this appraisal was for internal business purposes and the formation of a family trust - and that it was post facto (September 4, 2010) of the assessment date of July 1, 2010.
+The Complainant provided the Board with a post facto independent appraisal prepared by Emanuel Cohen and Prabhdeep Singh of Elford Appraisal & Consulting Services Ltd. for the property owner.
+The Board noted that the appraiser indicated that the only use of this appraisal was 'to provide value documentation to assist with information gathering' - and that it was post facto (November 29, 2010) of the assessment date of July 1, 2010.

 The appraisal report provided estimates of value based upon two approaches; the Income Approach and the Direct Sales Comparison Approach.
-In the income approach, the appraiser offered 4 comparable properties to demonstrate net lease rates ranging from \$7.50 to \$18.00 per square foot supporting his achieved rate of \$17.66.
-He applied estimated or reported operational costs of the comparable properties to produce a range of \$5.00 to \$15.00.
-He then applied a CAP rate of 8% supported by 6 indicators of industrial properties to produce an indicated property value of \$757,000.
+In the income approach, the appraiser offered 4 comparable properties to demonstrate net lease rates ranging from \$12.00 to \$14.00 per square foot supporting the rate he used for the subject of \$12.00.
+He applied estimated or reported operational costs of the comparable properties to produce a range of \$9.90 to \$13.89.
+He then applied a CAP rate of 8% supported by 5 indicators of properties with an unidentified use to produce an indicated property value of \$1,300,000.